 Volunteers come handy especially when hosting events with a few hundred or more attendees.
 That is usually when events become so big that a small dedicated team cannot handle everything by themselves.

-Of course, it is possible to hire various service providers like catering, cleaning and security (which is also recommended).
+Of course, it is possible to hire various service providers like catering, cleaning and security (recommended).
 But tasks like registration and help desk, venue guides, speaker assistance etc can all easily be filled with volunteers.
 Meanwhile, some volunteers might actually be able to give a helping hand for schedule planning, marketing and operations.